 - Reduction in the required depth of naturally-occurring pervious soils.

 If designed in compliance with the applicable MassDEP approval letter for the technology, I/A systems proposed for Remedial Use do not require MassDEP approval.
 As with an application for a conventional Title 5 system, the local Board of Health must approve an alternative system before installation and issue a Disposal System Construction Permit.

 Nitrogen Removal Credits: Many systems, as part of their approval process, apply to MassDEP for Nitrogen Removal Credits.
 Title 5 restricts design flow to 440 gpd per acre in areas designated as "nitrogen sensitive."
-These include Zone II of public water supply wells, new residential construction served by both private wells and on-site systems, and in other areas formally designated as nitrogen sensitive.
+These include the Zone II of public water supply wells, new residential construction served by both private wells and on-site systems, and other areas formally designated as nitrogen sensitive.
 Some I/A technologies are specifically designed to remove nitrogen from wastewater, and many of these systems seek a nitrogen removal credit, which allows the property owner to increase the design flow per acre, usually to either 550 or 660 gpd per acre from the standard 440 gpd per acre.

 To date, 18 technologies have received nitrogen removal credit.
 Click here to see the list.

 Remember: Once you have identified a MassDEP-approved I/A technology for installation, you must also have approval for its installation at a specific site.
 MassDEP and your local Board of Health share responsibility for this step.
 The installation approval process is different depending on the type of technology approval received from MassDEP.
 See I/A Systems for Repairs and New Construction.